tisfeng/Raycast-Easydict/README.md

 ## What is Easydict? [【中文介绍】](https://github.com/tisfeng/Raycast-Easydict/wiki)

-`Easydict` is an easy dictionary, for looking up words or translate text in an easy way.
+`Easydict` is an easy dictionary, for looking up words or translating text in an easy way.
 Use it out of the box, automatically detect the input text language, support Youdao dictionary, **MacOS system translate**, DeepL, Baidu, Tencent, Youdao and Caiyun translation API.

 ![easydict-1](https://i.imgur.com/YYlIqTS.jpg)